An immunotherapy antibody targeting CD4 T-cells anergy in HIV and cancer

 In 2021, Diaccurate initiated a research program in oncology to validate cancer co-factors, assess PLA2G1B expression profile in different tumors and develop various tools such as surrogate anti-mouse PLA2G1B antibody and mouse models.
 The objective is to establish an actionable preclinical Proof-of-Concept of DIACC1010 in solid tumors in 2022 and initiate human clinical trials by 2024.

-- DeNardo, et al. (2009).
+- DeNardo, and al. (2009).
 CD4+ T Cells Regulate Pulmonary Metastasis of Mammary Carcinomas by Enhancing Protumor Properties of Macrophages.
-Cancer Cell 16, 91–102.

 - (TB) Zhengang et al, Multifunctional CD4 T Cell Responses in Patients with Active Tuberculosis Nature SR, 2012